 Making the shape of an anchor, this method uses 3 incision to achieve great reduction.
 One incision is made around the areola border, the second runs vertically down from the areola base to the breast crease, and the third is made along the breast crease.
 The anchor lift is reserved for those who require a severe reduction in size or have lost a significant amount of weight.

-During your private consultation with one of our accredited surgeons at either our Bethesda, MD or McLean, VA location, you will explain the physical and/or emotional strain macromastia is causing you.
+During your private consultation with one of our accredited surgeons at our Bethesda, MD you will explain the physical and/or emotional strain macromastia is causing you.
 He will perform a thorough examination, and both you and he will determine together the best method for optimal results.
 You surgeon will go over pre-operative instructions, post-operative instructions, and write prescriptions for medication you will require before and after your procedure.
 He will also explain the process from start to the end of your recovery period.
 Please feel free to ask questions at this time; it is important that you are aware of all aspects of the procedure and fully comfortable with your decision.